arxiv-vanity/engrafo/README.md

 The line between the Python Pandoc filter and the Node.js post-processing is pretty fuzzy at the moment.
 It is intended that we do as much as possible in Pandoc, then use the Node post-processor to rejig anything that Pandoc doesn't do as we like.

-## Building Docker image
+## Development environment

+In development, you can build an image locally and use a shortcut script to run the image:

     $ script/build

-## Rendering a document

-    $ script/engrafo path/to/latex.tex
+    $ script/engrafo -o output/ input/main.tex

-## Run development server

-The development server allows you to view articles on Arxiv in a browser.
+You can also run a server that allows you to view papers from Arxiv in a browser.
 Start it by running:

     $ script/server